 Your Credit Score as an Immigrant in Canada

-With a total area of 9,984,670 km2, there's lots to discover in Canada, so you'll want to explore as a newcomer.
-This land of maple leaves is a traveller's dream with an almost enchanting natural environment (Banff National Park, Rocky Mountains, Niagara Falls), old European charm, historical sites and other attractions.
+With a total area of 9,984,670 km2, Canada has much to discover, so you'll want to explore as a newcomer.
+This land of maple leaves is a traveler's dream with an almost enchanting natural environment such as Banff National Park, Rocky Mountains, Niagara Falls), old European charm, historical sites and other attractions.

 You'll need an extensive travel budget if you plan to wander through the length and breadth of the country regularly.
 Domestic flights are quite a costly affair.
-This is largely due to a lack of competition when it comes to airline companies.
+This is largely due to a lack of competition for airline companies.

 Weighing up the Pros and Cons of Living in Canada

 When weighing up the pros and cons of living in Canada, it's clear that the pros greatly outweigh the cons.
-It is no surprise that this Northern wonderland is considered a top immigration destination.
+Unsurprisingly, this Northern wonderland is considered a top immigration destination.